Let’s Get Subliminal—

 Nearly a quarter of our brain is involved in the perception of visual imagery.
 Our vision transcends linguistic barriers.
 It doesn’t matter what language you speak, we all dream in visually rich, symbolic imagery.
 More than any other sense, vision is what bridges the gap between your conscious and unconscious mind.

-Subliminal Messages are just one of the weapons of mass distortion in the arsenal of mass persuasion.
-This well-oiled propaganda complex has inseminated the world with a pervasive misconception, a misconception that values appearance more than truth and the bottom line more than life itself.
+Subliminal messages are just one of the weapons of mass distortion in the arsenal of reality-bending persuasion.
+The propaganda machine is inseminating the world with pervasive misconceptions— misconceptions that value appearance more than truth and the bottom line more than life itself.

-Lets face it; we’re surrounded by spin, by ads that pressure us to move faster, work harder and buy more.
+Let’s face it— we’re surrounded by spin, by ads that pressure us to move faster, work harder and buy more.
 This never-ending stream of stimuli doesn’t let up.
-The tone of the pitch mercilessly increases to get your attention.
-Pitches and slogans fill our lives with the sour taste of discontentment.
+The tone of the pitch mercilessly escalates to grab your attention.
+Pitches and slogans fill our lives with the sour taste of needless desire, discontentment and the glorification of greed.

 WARNING!
 The following contains information that some of you may find shocking.